webrecorder/archiveweb.page-site/guide/usage/initiate.md

 |![Screenshot of archiveweb.page's web archives page with the recording interface showing the collection, webrecorder, the URL http://webrecorder.net, and the GO button highlighted in blue,](/assets/images/usage/webrecorder-initiate-v0.6.0-collection-3.png)|

 |<b>Click on assets (videos, links, pages, etc) that you want archived </b> <br>
 For a breakdown on how to capture using archiveweb.page, go to the [During Capture Session](./capture) section of this user guide.
-If you're crawling sites that have <i>infinite scroll</i> like Twitter or Instagram, you can try using the [Autopilot feature](./features/autopilot.md)|
+If you're archiving sites that have <i>infinite scroll</i>, or social media sites like Twitter, Instagram or Facebook, you can try using the new [Autopilot feature](../features/autopilot)|

 [Continue to Capture Session >](./during-capture.md)